-San Diego County Fire Protection District Emergency Ambulance Services
+San Diego County Fire Protection District Ground Ambulance Service Area

-San Diego County Fire provides fire protection and emergency medical services for many communities in the unincorporated area.
+San Diego County Fire Protection District (County Fire) provides fire protection and emergency medical services for most communities in the unincorporated area.
 Ambulance transportation within the Ambulance Service Area is provided by County Fire.

 BILLLING & RECORDS REQUESTS FOR AMBULANCE SERVICES